Jayvont920/osticket-prereqs/README.md

 <img src="https://i.imgur.com/UuFOkzP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, we will to download te PHP files, which are the files that osTicket needs to create tickets, manage users, and display the help desk interface in a web browser.
+Now, we will to download the necessary PHP files, which are the files that osTicket needs to create tickets, manage users, and display the help desk interface in a web browser.
 Once we download the zip file from the PHP website, create a folder on the C:\ drive named "PHP" and extract the zip file to this location.
 </p>
 <br />